-The power delivered from V{BUS} to V{OUT} is controlled by a 2.25MHz constant-frequency step-down switching regulator.
-To meet the USB maximum load specification, the switching regulator contains a measurement and control system that ensures that the average input current remains below the level programmed at CLPROG.
-V{OUT} drives the combination of the external load and the battery charger.
+The power delivered from $V{BUS}$ to $V{OUT}$ is controlled by a 2.25MHz constant frequency step-down switching regulator.
+To meet the USB maximum load specification, the switching regulator contains a measurement and control system that ensures that the average input current remains below the level programmed at CLPROG. $V{OUT}$ drives the combination of the external load and the battery charger.

-If the combined load does not cause the switching power supply to reach the programmed input current limit, V{OUT} will track approximately 0.3V above the battery voltage.
+If the combined load does not cause the switching power supply to reach the programmed input current limit, $V{OUT}$ will track approximately 0.3V above the battery voltage.
 By keeping the voltage across the battery charger at this low level, power lost to the battery charger is minimized.
 Figure 1 shows the power path components.

 If the combined external load plus battery charge current is large enough to cause the switching power supply to reach the programmed input current limit, the battery charger will reduce its charge current by precisely the amount necessary to enable the external load to be satisfied.
 Even if the battery charge current is programmed to exceed the allowable USB current, the USB specification for average input current will not be violated; the battery charger will reduce its current as needed.
-Furthermore, if the load current at V{OUT} exceeds the programmed power from V{BUS} , load current will be drawn from the battery via the ideal diodes even when the battery charger is enabled.
+Furthermore, if the load current at $V{OUT}$ exceeds the programmed power from $V{BUS}$ , load current will be drawn from the battery via the ideal diodes even when the battery charger is enabled.

-The current at CLPROG is a precise fraction of the V{BUS} current.
+The current at CLPROG is a precise fraction of the $V{BUS}$ current.
 When a programming resistor and an averaging capacitor are connected from CLPROG to GND, the voltage on CLPROG represents the average input current of the switching regulator.
 As the input current approaches the programmed limit, CLPROG reaches 1.188V and power delivered by the switching regulator is held constant.
 Several ratios of current are available which can be set to correspond to USB low and high power modes with a single programming resistor.

 The input current limit is programmed by various combinations of the D0, D1 and D2 pins as shown in Table 1.
+The switching input regulator can also be deactivated (USB Suspend).

 Figure 1.
-Simplified Power Flow Diagram